s0lst1c3/s0lst1c3.github.io/_posts/2016-05-24-reflected-xss-through-iframe.md

 #Step 4

 Now for the finishing touches of our attack.
-Let's get rid of John Cena and aim our image's src to a a non existent image tag on our server.
+Let's get rid of John Cena and aim our image's src to a a nonexistent image tag on our server.
 We'll attempt to set the filename to the victim's cookie.
 If all goes according to plan, the user's cookie should show up in our httpd error log.

 {% highlight html %}
 {% raw %}